starship/starship/CONTRIBUTING.md

 $ npm run dev
 ```

-Once setup is complete, you can refer to VuePress documentation on the actual design implementation [here](https://v1.vuepress.vuejs.org/guide/).
+Once setup is complete, you can refer to VuePress documentation on the actual implementation here: https://vuepress.vuejs.org/guide/.